phuse-org/SENDConform/pages/send/send_shacl_shapes.md

   Each type of <code>predicate ----> object </code> relation for the AnimalSubject class, with the exception of predicates like `rdf:type`, `skos:prefLabel`, etc.,  has a `sh:property` definition for a shape that validates that type of entity.
 </div>

+### Data

 Test data is constructed from original source XPT files as described on the [Data Conversion](conform_data_conversion.html) page.

-Data for Animal Subject 00M01 illustrates how the traditional row-by-column format:
+A subset of data for Animal Subject 00M01 illustrates how the traditional row-by-column format:

 |SubjectIRI     |subjid |usubjid      |setcd |species|
 |---------------|-------|-------------|------|-------|